 Final thoughts on social media customer service

-Key takeaways for your social media customer service strategy
+Here are the key takeaways for your social media customer service strategy.

 - Reply to social comments promptly